 Patience is a rare quality in many adults, let alone children.
 We always resent waiting for a train and get angry when a cup of coffee isn’t ready for more than 2 minutes.
-Children can throw tantrums as well if they want something immediately.
+Children can throw tantrums as well if they want something immediately or if their parents punish them.
 Kids’ breakdowns, in turn, often provoke impatient parents to be cruel and unfair.
 Subsequently, everybody gets nervous and feels offended and unhappy.
 I’m sure it’s common for many families with young children.
 But to be relaxed we need to be patient and teach our kids to do so.

 A Patient Child.
 Is It Possible?